 - Ensure that your patients with health conditions like asthma understand how to safely engage in moderate to vigorous physical activity.
 Most patients with asthma should be able to participate vigorously in any activity they choose without experiencing asthma symptoms.
-This can be accomplished by developing 1) a treatment plan that keeps the patient's asthma well controlled on a day-to-day basis, and 2) if the patient has exercise-induced bronchospasm (EIB), an action plan for the patient describing what treatment to take for EIB (see the National Asthma Education and Control Program Expert Panel Report-3: Guidelines for the Diagnosis and Management of Asthma Summary Report 2007, section on "Managing Special Situations" (3.9 MB) for more information).
+This can be accomplished by developing 1) a treatment plan that keeps the patient's asthma well controlled on a day-to-day basis, and 2) if the patient has exercise-induced bronchospasm (EIB), an action plan for the patient describing what treatment to take for EIB (see the National Asthma Education and Control Program Expert Panel Report-3: Guidelines for the Diagnosis and Management of Asthma Summary Report 2007, section on "Managing Special Situations" (3.9 MB PDF) for more information).

 Health Professionals can refer parents and caregivers to We Can! for additional information and community programs.